 Service starts at 10.30 at the church, Christ Church Downend, and of course, it’s completely free!
 So bring friends and family for a panto with a difference, a panto as an act of thanks to God for joy and laughter in our lives: and we all need plenty of that.

 We can’t manage ice creams due to our non existent freezer facilities, but we can serve you fairtrade coffee & tea and squash after the service at around 11.45 am.
-Young people going to Haven Home in India this summer will also be selling cakes to raise money for their trip.
+Young people going to our partner orphanage in India this summer will also be selling cakes to raise money for their trip.